shieldgenerator7/DnD-Stories/Agranari/Agranari Adventures Custom Rules.md

 ## Ability Scores

 Roll 1d20 at advantage x1 for each ability score individually.
 Then, you may reroll 1 ability score.
-Then, you may swap two ability scores.
+Then, you may rearrange the ability scores.

 ## Character Options